AdamCraven/golifx/README.md

 # GoLifx

-A (currently partial) implementation of the Lifx protocol in Go, with a focus on easy to understand header and payload implementations.
+An implementation of the Lifx protocol in Go, with a focus on easy to understand header and payload implementations.